qisun2/amplicon/hap2realVCF/README.md

 bcftools query -f '%CHROM\t%POS\t%AF\t%NS\n'  final.vcf > maf.stat.txt
 ```

-In the maf.stat.txt, the first column is the allele frequency, NS is number of samples with data
+In the maf.stat.txt, the 3rd column is the allele frequency, 4th column is the number of samples with genotyping data.